kcanamar/cannanote/docs/brand-assets-checklist.md

 ---

-**Current Status:** 5 of 28 core brand assets completed (18%)
+**Current Status:** 8 of 28 core brand assets completed (29%)

-**Next Actions:** Focus on Phase 1 priorities to establish solid brand foundation before moving to visual identity and application guidelines.
+**Next Actions:** With core brand foundation complete, focus on Phase 2 visual identity assets and Phase 3 application guidelines.

+**Note:** Individual brand asset documents have been archived to `/docs/archive/` and consolidated into the master `style-guide.md` document, which now serves as the single source of truth for all brand applications.